What is Mortgage Reinstatement?

 - Property inspection costs, if any.

 - Any costs related to the foreclosure process, if it has begun.

 - A recording fee for the notice of sheriff sale cancellation, if applicable.

 Note that mortgage reinstatement is different from a mortgage payoff.
 While both are methods to stop foreclosure, a mortgage reinstatement only brings you current with your normal payments, whereas a payoff satisfies the loan completely.

 How Long Do I Have to Reinstate My Loan?

 The NJ Fair Foreclosure Act requires lenders to allow reinstatement any time before a final judgment of foreclosure is entered.
 However, lenders will often accept reinstatement payments up to the day of the sheriff sale itself.
-Ultimately, your final deadline for a reinstatement payment will depend on your lender, but the lender must provide you with a quote when you request one, and must accept your reinstatement payment before a final judgement.
+Ultimately, your final deadline for a reinstatement payment will depend on your lender, but the lender must provide you with a quote when you request one and must accept your reinstatement payment before a final judgment.

 My Lender Won’t Let Me Reinstate My Loan.
 What Should I Do?

-Unfortunately, sometimes situations arise where lenders refuse to provide quotes for reinstatement, or refuse to accept valid reinstatement payments.
+Unfortunately, sometimes situations arise where lenders refuse to provide quotes for reinstatement or refuse to accept valid reinstatement payments.
 This is against the law.
 If your lender will not provide you with a quote, will not accept your reinstatement payment, or if you are having any other problem with your reinstatement, we can help.
 Contact us today to discuss your options.